jjvanzon/Circular-Language-Spec-Plans/future/content-changes/basic-diagram-elements-content-changes.md

 - [ ] ~ Some things might be implementation details, movable to the Encircle Construct Draft part?
 - [ ] ~ Certain rules might change and simplify, but that might not be for now.
 - [ ] ~ Outtakes:
-    - [ ] ~ Lines do have a direction, going from one symbol to the next, which will be explained later.
+    - [ ] ~ Lines do have a direction, going from one symbol to the next, which might be explained later.
     - [ ] ~ The access marks are sort of embedded into the language as it is right now.
 But these are all just a collection ideas, all just suggestions.
 A changed approach might not make things fall apart.
     - [ ] ~ A line never gets a name.
 They are always called, for instance: ‘the object line of symbol B’.
     - [ ] ~ Any object symbol might symbolize an object, a class or an interface.